Capitol Hill shooting victim identified as Elijah Lewis, community activist

 “I have nieces and nephews, and if it’s this crazy now, how crazy is it going to be when they turn 18?”
 Lewis said at the time.

-In 2020, he took part in Seattle protests in the wake of the the murder of George Floyd in Minneapolis.
+In 2020, he took part in Seattle protests in the wake of the murder of George Floyd in Minneapolis.
 He captivated the crowd, talking to at least 500 people about his experience as a young Black male, Dunham recalled.

 “He inspired me, even though he’s my little brother,” Dunham said.
 “I was just in awe of who he had become.”